How and When to Apply for Medicare

 If you are still working, age 65 or older, and covered by group health insurance:

-Most group health plans require that you sign up for Medicare at age 65.
+Most group health plans require that you sign up for Medicare at 65.
 If you aren't sure, check with your benefits department.
 Your group health plan usually becomes secondary at this point, with Medicare paying first, then your group plan paying second.
-At age 65, unless your benefits department specifically tells you otherwise, you should apply for Medicare Part A even if you are still working.
-If you did not apply for Medicare yet, do so as soon as possible.
+At 65, unless your benefits department specifically tells you otherwise, you should apply for Medicare Part A even if you are still working.
+If you have not applied for Medicare yet, do so as soon as possible.

-Once you are over 65, you'll have a Special Enrollment Period provided to allow you to add Medicare Part B at such time as your group health plan benefits subside or go away.
-This situation may occur if you terminate employment after you reach the age of 65.
+Once you are over 65, you'll have a Special Enrollment Period provided to allow you to add Medicare Part B whenever your group health plan benefits subside or go away.
+This situation may occur if you terminate employment after you reach 65.
+There is usually no late enrollment penalty if you sign up during the Special Enrollment Period.

 If you have Medicare Part A, and now need to start Part B: